 If you leave the issue to the courts, the most likely outcome is that the court will award custody to the biological parent.
 Virginia law considers the other spouse to be a step-parent with no specific custody rights.
 If, however, the non-biological parent has adopted the child, the court is more likely to look at what is in the child’s best interests.

-The divorce attorneys at Montagna Klein Camden handle LGBT family law matters in the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
+The divorce attorneys at Montagna Law handle LGBT family law matters in the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
 Our legal services can guide you through areas of law that are still developing.
-To request a free consultation with a member of our office, call (757) 622-8100 or complete the online contact form today.
+To request a consultation with a member of our office, call (757) 622-8100 or complete the online contact form today.